-Shifting time zones, I was back in my 21st-century Scottsdale smart house.
-Sinking into plush velvet sofas, I set a tray of Darjeeling tea on the ottoman in my climate-controlled living space, combating the 105-degree heat.
-There was research to do; there was much to meditate on.
-The whisperings of The Sphinx echoed in my head: "Heal his heart, ease his pain," and naturally, I needed to know more.
+Back in Scottsdale, I sank into plush velvet sofas and set a tray of darjeeling tea on the ottoman, in my climate controlled living space, combating the 105 degree desert heat.
+There was much to research, much to meditate on...The whisperings of The Sphinx echoed in my head: 'Heal his heart, ease his pain', and naturally I needed to know more.

-My purchases from AbeBooks and Amazon were made, and on archive. org 19th-century books are open to all.
-A Short Memoir of Mohammed Ali, Viceroyalty of Egypt, by the Hon.
+My purchases from AbeBooks and Amazon were made, and on archive. org 19th century books are open to all.
+'A Short Memoir of Mohammed Ali, Viceroyalty of Egypt', by the Hon.
 Sir Charles Murray, Consul General of Egypt 1846-1853, on excellent terms with Mehmet Ali Pasha, who transported the first hippopotamus to Europe since Roman times.
-Consul Murray's friendship with The Pasha was during Ali's final years, which overlapped with the reign of Abbas I, The Pasha's grandson, who detested his stern disciplinarian grandfather. ...
-Just pages into the intro, a scandalously colorful story emerges.
+Murray's friendship with Mohammed Ali was during his final years, that overlapped with the reign of Abbas I, The Pasha's grandson, who detested his stern disciplinarian grandfather.
+Just pages into the Intro, a scandalously colorful story emerges.

-Hon.
-Sir Charles Murray KCB, Consul Gen. of Egypt 1846-1853
+Hon.Sir Charles Murray KCB, Consul Gen. of Egypt 1846-1853